 So how can you steal some of Larry’s strategies to promote your own company or career path through personal branding?
 Here are six actionable tips for creating your own personal brand through Larry’s strategy.

-#1: Choose a Channel
+1. Choose a channel

-The first thing you need in order to build your online brand is chose a dedicated channel to make your mark.
+The first thing you need in order to build your personal brand is chose a dedicated channel to make your mark.
 If you try becoming famous across multiple social platforms right away, you probably will not be successful on any of them.